 Independent Study Courses.
 Formal arrangements must be made with appropriate faculty members for these special reading or research courses.
-An Independent Studies Form is submitted to the College Center for Academic Support at the beginning of the semester.
+An on-line Independent Studies Form is submitted to the College Center for Advising Services at the beginning of the semester.
 Students are eligible to apply for one 4-credit-hour independent study course each semester.
 Independent study courses required specifically for a major are listed under departmental offerings.
 Supervised Teaching and Internships provide other kinds of independent study.

 The Hajim School of Engineering and Applied Sciences cooperates with private industry to provide several internships to selected undergraduates.
 Interns are paid for their work experience and thus do not receive academic credit.
 However, written evaluations of the work experience, both by the student and the employer, in some cases, do become part of the intern’s academic record.
 Students receive information concerning these opportunities as they become available.

 Quest Courses.
 These courses, meant primarily for students in their first two years, are shaped by the practices of faculty learning.
 They embody a research-based pedagogy, and exemplify research as a way of learning.
 Quest courses can be library-, data-, or laboratory-intensive, and emphasize the skills that benefit the process of investigation.
 Freshmen, who have priority, are given the opportunity to register for fall courses during Orientation.

 Study Abroad.
 Information about the various programs sponsored by the University of Rochester and about other opportunities for study abroad is available in the Center for Study Abroad and Interdepartmental Programs in Dewey Hall.